knnyczr/RandoMona/README.md

 `time` <br>

-> this gives the server's time where RandoMona's instance was created.
+> This gives the server's time where RandoMona's instance was created. <br>
-> the response looks like: `Server time is: Thu Oct 10 2019 00:20:00 GMT-0400 (Eastern Daylight Time)`
+> The response looks like: `Server time is: Thu Oct 10 2019 00:20:00 GMT-0400 (Eastern Daylight Time)`